zlogic/mendix-docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/activities/list-activities/change-list.md

 #If moving or renaming this doc file, implement a temporary redirect and let the respective team know they should update the URL in the product.
 See Mapping to Products for more details.
 ---

+{{% alert color="warning" %}}
+This activity works slight differently in microflows and in nanoflows.
+For more information, see the [Differences between Microflows and Nanoflows](/refguide/microflows-and-nanoflows/#list-changes-in-sub-nanoflows) section in *Microflows and Nanoflows*. {{% /alert %}}

 ## Introduction

 The **Change list** activity allows you to change a list by adding objects to, and removing objects from, it.
 The activity works directly on the list provided, in contrast to the [List operation](/refguide/list-operation/) activity.